Back to Blogs

 Benefits to Mortgage Forbearance

-A mortgage forbearance can be a great option if you’re experiencing financial trouble as a direct result of COVID-19.
+A mortgage forbearance can be a great option if you’re experiencing financial trouble due to an unexpected event such as a job loss, illness, or natural disaster.
 You could have the opportunity to reduce your mortgage payments or stop making payments, which can give you the flexibility to get your finances to a more stable place.

 Mortgage Forbearance Effect on Credit Scores

 Will mortgage forbearance have an effect on your credit score?
-The short answer is no. If you have an approved forbearance agreement from your mortgage service provider, there should be no negative impacts on your credit scores when you miss a payment or only partially pay.
+As long as you comply with the terms of the forbearance agreement, the short answer is no. If you have an approved forbearance agreement from your mortgage service provider, there should be no negative impacts on your credit scores when you miss a payment or only partially pay.
+However, it is important to note that any late payments before the agreement takes effect can be reported by your mortgage service provider to the credit bureaus, which can hurt your credit scores.

 How to Apply for Mortgage Forbearance

 To apply for mortgage forbearance, reach out to your mortgage lender as soon as you can.
 Don’t wait until you’re already missing payments.
 Keep in mind that mortgage forbearance is not a legal right, so lenders will grant forbearance at their discretion.
-You will be requested to make an oral or written statement that your financial hardship is the direct result of the COVID-19 pandemic and that you’ll be able to make up the payments later.

 Mortgage lenders will often request information when considering your case: